ansible/molecule/docs/getting-started.rst

 * The :ref:`root_scenario` definition.
 Molecule relies on this configuration to control the scenario sequence order.

 * The :ref:`verifier` framework.
-Molecule uses :std:doc:`TestInfra
-  <testinfra:index>` by default to provide a way to write specific state
-  checking tests (such as deployment smoke tests) on the target instance.
+Molecule uses Ansible by default to provide a way to write specific state checking tests (such as deployment smoke tests) on the target instance.

 .. _YAML:  https://yaml.org/